 Abid Haseeb ’16, a teaching assistant for the course, said the purpose of the first midterm was to establish the basics of the course, and that the professor had expressed that the class would pick up in the coming weeks.

 Williard has not yet determined the grade cutoffs for the course and will base these numbers on the performance of the class as a whole, Haseeb added.
 “It may end up being as difficult to get an A in the class as before,” Haseeb said.

 Williard said of the course’s tests, “I think it’s a different style of what we’re asking in the questions.”

 May Siu ’15, who took the course last year, said she heard that students found the test easy, even turning in their exams before the allotted time was over.

-Darius Chyou ’16 dropped organic chemistry last year and is currently retaking it this semester.
+Darius Chyou ’16 shopped organic chemistry last year and is currently taking it this semester.
 He said the course this year is much simpler, adding that exam questions are no longer as tricky or specific.
 “Everything we learned is the same, it’s just that the testing is different,” Chyou added.